joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 ### Consciousness is in the brain

-The first mots basic fact about consciousness is that consciousness seems to be very closely linked to the brain.
+The first most basic fact about consciousness is that consciousness seems to be very closely linked to the brain.
 This has been suspected since antiquity and modern neuroscience backs up this intuition.
-My consciousness does not fall off my body if I clip off a fingernail or even chop off my arm.
+My consciousness does not fall off my body if I clip off a fingernail nor even if I chop off my arm.
 But if a neurosurgeon slices off a piece of my brain, or severs some connections, my consciousness may radically alter.
 If my body is functioning but my brain is not, I will not have consciousness, whereas if my brain is functioning, my body can be in very bad shape and I can maintain my consciousness.

+So clearly consciousness has something to do with the activity of neurons.
+But consciousness cannot just be an inherent feature of neurons because the cerebellum contains four or five times as many neurons as the cerebral cortex, but does not seem to possess any consciousness.

-So clearly consciousness has something to do with what is going on the brain, and any theory of consciousness needs to explain the connection between what is going on in the brain and qualia.
+and any theory of consciousness needs to explain the connection between what is going on in the brain and qualia.
 Beyond that, such a theory needs to explain why the *rest* of me is apparently *not* conscious.
 There is something special going on in the brain and only the brain (as far as we can tell) that seems to produce consciousness.

-### Consciousness is unitary
+### Consciousness is discrete

-The second important property of consciousness that any theory needs to explain is that consciousness is a single, individual experience.
+The second important property of consciousness that any theory needs to explain is that consciousness is a single, cohesive experience.
 My consciousness is of my entire self.
 It is not of half of myself, nor is it of some superposition of you and me.
 Somehow, whatever is going on in my brain to produce my consciousness contains my whole brain, not just a subset of it, and that it doesn't also include anyone else's brain.

 Some individuals with severe epilepsy have to have the corpus callosum severed.
 The corpus callosum joins the left hemisphere to the right hemisphere.
 Once